 - Regular Standing: Open to all majors with an accredited bachelor’s degree by the time your MSW program begins.
 The Regular Standing MSW program option is designed for students who do not have a baccalaureate degree in social work from a CSWE accredited program, or who do not meet the other admission requirements for the Advanced Standing program.

 2. Send transcripts

 Please send your official bachelor degree granting college, university and any graduate level transcripts electronically to email@example.com or in their original sealed envelope to this address:

 College Place, WA 99324

 3. Provide references

-Three professional references are required, including one from a former teacher or advisor.
-Also, references from persons acquainted with your past or current work or volunteer experience.
-Students with a BSW or other Human Services degree are required to submit one reference from a previous field instructor.
-Members of your own family or personal friends are not appropriate references.
+Three professional references are required.
+Professional references can be from professionals knowledgeable of your past or current work and volunteer experience.
+Members of your own family or personal friends are not acceptable references.

 4. Submit your resume

 Submit a current resume with employment and volunteer experiences through your applicant portal.